bekk/bekk-christmas/post/ux/5-things-i-wish-i-knew-about-working-as-a-ux-designer-before-i-started.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

-These are five different topics that we have learned a lot about during our first five months as UX-designers.
+These are five different topics that we have learned a lot about during our first four months as UX-designers.
 Had we known this before, starting our careers might have been a tad easier.
 But what’s life without a challenge, eh?